andresmadeddie/Security-Offensive-Defensive-Forensics/Offensive/Read Team Summary of Operation Target1.md

     ![11](/Images/1/11.png)

     >#### note: Flags 3 and 4 can be found in different ways.
-At the end of this report is a summary of other methods to access flag3 and flag4.
+Look at the end of this report for alternative methods to find Flag3.

 ---